AnandDedha/AWS/amazon-redshift/DeepCopy.md

 Steps to Create Deep Copy for Amazon Redshift Copy Table

-        Using the CREATE TABLE LIKE command, create a copy of the parent table.
+1) Using the CREATE TABLE LIKE command, create a copy of the parent table.
-        Use the INSERT command to insert the data from the parent table to the newly created table.
+2) Use the INSERT command to insert the data from the parent table into the newly created table.
-        Drop the parent table.
+3) Drop the parent table.
-        Let us understand the above steps with a real-time example.
+4) Let us understand the above steps with a real-time example.
 Consider a table sales that contains the sales records of the products.

         CREATE TABLE SALES_COPY (
         sales_id int,